NCAR/python-tutorial/_sources/tutorials/yourfirst.rst.txt

 This section of the tutorial will focus on teaching you Python through the creation of your first script.
-You will learn about syntax and the reasoning behind why things are done the way they are done along the way.
+You will learn about syntax and the reasoning behind why things are done the way they are along the way.
 We will also incorporate lessons on the use of Git because we highly recommend you version controling your work.